MrShoenel/anti-pattern-models/notebooks/fire-drill-model.md

 **Linear Model**: A linear model (regression) can be used for when we do not know much about the course of a variable in an interval.
-We use this model when our best expectation is a linear course of the variable, and that is what we extract from the model.
-We may have an expectation for the intercept, slope or the residuals.
+We use this model when our best expectation is a linear course of the variable, and that is what we extract from the model (stage 1).
+We may have an expectation for the intercept, slope or the residuals (stage 2).
 When using this model, we usually choose a lower weight for it.
+Of course, we could compare functions, too, but using the mentioned parameters of the LM is more straightforward here.

 **Rectifier**: A model to match shapes of curves, that uses *DTW* to **rectify** a signal and then computes the goodness-of-fit using one or more of the previously developed scores.
+Also, the best results were obtained by scoring the differences of the two signals *and* the warping-curve (stage 1).
+We should probably use a combination of some of the low-level metrics (e.g., correlation, area, arc-length, .., etc.), or one of the mid-level metrics (e.g., JSD or MI) that capture more than one property (stage 2).
 This is the most sophisticated method we currently have.
 The underlying DTW is computed with either closed or open begin/end.
 In the later case, the score of the rectifier model also reflects how much of the query was matched.

 **No Model** (approximate function): We can choose to just extract the data from the current interval, to approximate a function for its data,